 Event Space for Rent

-Right next to the historic Roxy Theater, the Tiller Arts Center is a beautiful venue space for weddings, reunions, social events and meetings in the upstairs classic ballroom.
+Right next to the historic Roxy Theater, the Tiller Arts & Events Center is a beautiful venue space for weddings, reunions, social events and meetings in the upstairs classic ballroom.
 The basement contains kitchen facilities and a costuming area for Roxy Theater performances.
 Contact us to find out more about renting this amazing event space.

 Most frequent questions and answers

 The director most times will hand you selected pages from the play to be performed.
 You will be expected to read for several parts.
 Or…if you are familiar with the play, you can come prepared to perform a scene from the play.